chinedufn/rectangle-pack/README.md

 1. The API exposes three booleans for every incoming rectangles, `allow_global_x_axis_rotation`, `allow_global_y_axis_rotation`, `allow_global_z_axis_rotation`.

 2. Let's say all three are enabled.
-When attempting to place the rectangle/box we should attempt it in all 6 possible orientations and then select the best placement (based on the `MoreSuitableContainersFn` heuristic).
+When attempting to place the rectangle/box we should attempt it in all 6 possible orientations and then select the best placement (based on the `ComparePotentialContainersFn` heuristic).

 3. Return information to the caller about which axis ended up being rotated.